hithmast/YAC/README.md

-# YAC: Yet Another Checker - main.py
+# YAC: Yes Another Checker - main.py

 ## Overview

-The `yac` module of YAC (Yet Another Checker) is a command-line tool for checking the validity of login credentials across multiple websites.
+The `yac` module of YAC (Yes Another Checker) is a command-line tool for checking the validity of login credentials across multiple websites.
 It supports customizable website configurations and logging capabilities, making it an efficient solution for automated credential validation.

 ## Features